 Hayley has run residential camps and trips in the UK and taken young people abroad on cultural youth exchange visits to Finland.

 Throughout her life, she has engaged in nature education and outdoor adventuring and been committed to learn about the natural world.
 She has a keen awareness and acquired knowledge of plants and wildlife and bushcraft/survival skills.

-As an independent practicing ‘Artist Craftswoman’ (BA Hons), she teaches art and craft to children and adults and facilitates ‘experiental’ art sessions at Plashett Park Wood and in the wider community with groups.
+As an independent practicing ‘Artist Craftswoman’ (BA Hons), she teaches art and craft to children and adults and facilitates ‘experiential’ art sessions at Plashett Park Wood and in the wider community with groups.

 Hayley has trained in ‘Play therapy’ including ‘attachment theory’, sand play and work with puppets.
 In addition she has storytelling skills and has run drama workshops and written and co-directed award-winning ‘Youth Theatre’ stage plays.

 She encompasses all the ‘senses’ to create a holistic experience of general wellbeing in her work with people.

 Hayley also works with freelance specialist staff and other organisations in partnership to achieve maximum results.
 She has a strong team of professional practitioners to share their skills and assist at the sessions

 The woodland and all of natures beauty is her ‘playing field’, and here she is ‘at home.’